zelivans/zelivans.github.io/_posts/2017-02-21-bug-hunting-gdk-pixbuf.md

 There are some other steps I did before actually starting afl with the binary, but as this is getting long already, I won't elaborate.
 If you are interested in using optimizing and afl though, read [this post about afl](https://foxglovesecurity.com/2016/03/15/fuzzing-workflows-a-fuzz-job-from-start-to-finish/).

-## First bug
+## First bug (CVE-2017-6311)
 A crash! and another!
 Not a second passed before afl found 4 unique crashes.
 A quick investigation with gdb revealed there was a bug in the gnome-thumbnailer-skeleton.c file in the main function.
-It would try and print `error->message` when error was not set (it was NULL).
-In other words, it tried to print whatever was in address 0x8.
-As far as I know, this is harmless on a user space program such as this.
-But it's definitely a problem, so [I filed a bug](https://bugzilla.gnome.org/show_bug.cgi?id=778204).
+It would try and print `error->message` when `error` was not set (it was NULL).
+This would translate to printing whatever is in address 0x8.

+This should generally lead to a crash and nothing beyond that, at least on a user space program.
+But it's definitely a problem, so [I filed a bug](https://bugzilla.gnome.org/show_bug.cgi?id=778204) and it was eventually assigned a CVE ID by MITRE among the other bugs.

-## First interesting bug
+## An optimization driven bug (CVE-2017-6312)
 I let afl run for a while until it found a new unique crash.
 It was a segmentation fault.
 I examined it with gdb:

 {% highlight plaintext %}